DataSwell/NFL_Analytics_ETL/README.md

 - Standings
 - Team Season Stats (scores, scores by quarters, also for the opponents)
 - Team details (Coaches, Offensive- & Defensive Scheme)
-Upcoming:
-- Injuries
-- Player Season Stats by Teams
-Not possible:
- - Player Season Stats details, because  there are to much player for the amount of API calls per month with the free version.

 ## Used Tools
 Python Scripts for extracting, transforming and loading the data.
 The download of the kaggle dataset is automized with a websraper based on selenium, because it is a dynamic page (login).
 For now the data is stored in a relational Postgres database.
-Job Orchestration will be done by Airflow.

 ## Particularities / Hints